ayushishu/Nutritional-Calculator-Golang/README.md

 - **`types.go`**: This file defines custom types used throughout the project.
 These types include EnergyKJ, SugerGram, SaturatedFattyAcids, SodiumMilliGram, FruitsPercent, FibreGram, ProteinGram, and NutritionalData.

 The project follows a modular structure, allowing for easy maintenance, testing, and future enhancements.
-Each file focuses on a specific aspect of the application, promoting code organization and readability.
+Each file focuses on a specific aspect of the application, promoting code organization and readability.🌐🔍

 ## Why GoLang?

 GoLang's simplicity and performance make it an excellent choice for building efficient applications.
 The clean syntax and built-in concurrency support contribute to the development of robust solutions like this Nutritional Calculator.
-GoLang's speed and efficiency are particularly advantageous for projects that demand high-performance execution.
+GoLang's speed and efficiency are particularly advantageous for projects that demand high-performance execution.💪🚀

 ## Explore the Code

 Dive into the code [here](https://github.com/ayushishu/Nutritional-Calculator-Golang) to understand the implementation.
 Your thoughts and contributions are highly valued!
-Feel free to explore, provide feedback, and suggest improvements.
+Feel free to explore, provide feedback, and suggest improvements.🤓👩‍💻

 ## Spread the Word

 If you find this project interesting, consider giving it a star, sharing, or providing feedback.
-Let's make learning GoLang and building healthier coding communities a shared experience!
+Let's make learning GoLang and building healthier coding communities a shared experience! 🌎🚀

 Happy coding! 🚀💻